 12. Blow bubbles

 Keep a soap mixture and a wand near the potty seat so that your baby can access them when they are on it.
 When they blow bubbles, their abdominal muscles make the same movement required for them to poop.
 Blowing bubbles is an easy and fun way to potty train your toddler, making the entire process enjoyable.
-It is useful, especially if your toddler holds their poop when you remove their nappy.
+It is especially useful if your toddler is holding poop when you remove their nappy.

 13. Make a family chart